Joe Arridy: Early life

-Arridy was born in 1915 in Pueblo, Colorado, to Mary and Henry Arridy (originally Arida; Arabic: عَرِيضَّة), Maronite Christian immigrants from Bqarqacha, (Note: Pre-dating standardized spelling of the town name, Bqarqacha is spelled as Birosha in Henry Arridy's naturalization documents and in the obituaries of Henry and Mary Arridy as Barisha and Broocha respectively.
+Arridy was born in 1915 in Pueblo, Colorado, to Mary and Henry Arridy (originally Arida; Arabic: عَرِيضَّة), Maronite Christian immigrants from Bqarqacha, (Note: Pre-dating standardized spelling of the town name, Bqarqacha is spelled as Birosha in Henry Arridy's naturalization documents and as Barisha and Broocha in the obituaries of Henry and Mary Arridy respectively.
 Robert Perske writes the name as Berosha) a village in Mount Lebanon Mutasarrifate, Ottoman Syria.
 (Note: At the time, Syria did not describe a country, but was a broad term for the eponymous region that is now synonymous with the Levant.
 "Syrian" was thus often used as a generic term for not only Arabs, but all people from historically Muslim nations.
 Perske identifies Mount Lebanon as Arridy's ancestral home, which is located in modern-day Lebanon) Henry came to the United States in search of work in 1909 via the USS Martha Washington over Patras, Greece, being joined by his wife in 1912.
 The couple were first cousins and did not speak English.
 Henry took a job as a molder with a Colorado Fuel and Iron steel mill in Pueblo that he learned was hiring workers.
 In census records, the surname of the parents was inconsistently spelled as "Areddy" (1920), "Arddy" (1930), and "Arriag" (1940).

 Joe Arridy, the eldest of the couple's three surviving children, was non-verbal for the first five years of his life and only spoke in short simple sentences.
 Even as an adult, he generally did not talk at all unless spoken to first.
 After he attended one year at Bessemer Elementary School, his principal told his parents to keep him at home, saying that he could not learn.
 Arridy did not socialize with other children in his neighborhood, instead preferring to wander town, hammer nails, and make mud pies, a habit he kept up into his mid-teens.